-After the German bombers of the Fourth Air Fleet under the command of general Alexander Löhr had dropped 440 tons of their deadly cargo above the city, Belgrade had been covered with a cloud of sand and dust for days: ruins, demolished walls, cracked facades and glass emerging through the cloud, beams, roof tiles, newspapers, flowerpots, and bricks lying in the streets.
-A dull sound of the last explosion seemed to have been still moaning across the streets, while all the words and letters of 350,000 books of the National Library of Serbia had been still falling over the city mixing with ashes, wails of the wounded lying buried under the rubbles of Vaznesenjska Church, roars of the polar bears, lions and deer, screams of royal cranes all dying in the ruins of the Belgrade Zoo below the restaurant “Kalemegdan Terrace”, everything being carried by the whirlwind all the way to Dobračina 18, where Aleksandar was standing at the window watching his street silently through the cracked glass.
+After the German bombers of the Fourth Air Fleet under the command of general Alexander Löhr had dropped 440 tons of their deadly cargo above the city, Belgrade had been covered with a cloud of sand and dust for days.
+Ruins, demolished walls, cracked facades and glass emerged through the cloud.
+Beams, roof tiles, newspapers, flowerpots and bricks lay in the streets.
+A dull sound of the last explosion seemed to still moan across the streets, while all the words and letters of 350,000 books of the National Library of Serbia were still falling over the city–mixing with the ashes and the wails of the wounded, who lay buried under the rubble of Vaznesenjska Church.
+The roars of the polar bears, lions, deer and the screams of royal cranes dying in the ruins of the Belgrade Zoo, could be heard below Kalemegdan Terrace restaurant.
+Everything was carried by the whirlwind all the way to Dobračina 18, where Aleksandar was standing at the window, silently watching his street through the cracked glass.

 All Jews are allowed to buy goods at markets or in shops only after 10.30 a.m!
-Jews are allowed to supply themselves with water at public fountains only when all other citizens satisfy their needs for it!
+Jews are allowed to supply themselves with water at public fountains only when all other citizens satisfy their needs first!
 All retailers are forbidden to sell goods on the black market to Jews under a threat of fines, imprisonment or being sent to a concentration camp!
 Jews are not allowed to possess cameras!
 Jews are not allowed to possess refrigerators!
 Jews are not allowed to use telephones!
 Jews are not allowed to possess radio receivers!
-Jews are not allowed to ride on trams!”
+Jews are not allowed to ride on trams!

-– Traitors – the father commented it with disgust, while the mother helped him take off the dusty coat after the whole day’s forced labour. – Oooh, easy, – with a painful grimace he bended slowly pulling his arm out of sleeve.
-Then he collapsed on the chair at the dining table made of oak wood, bowing his head and breathing deeply and tiredly as the whole dining room filled with the smell of sweat and dust. – They are all nothing but traitors, scum and German servants! –
+“Traitors,” the father commented with disgust, while mother helped him take off his dusty coat after a whole day of forced labour.
+“Oooh, easy,” with a painful grimace he bent down slowly, pulling his arm out of the sleeve.
+Then he collapsed on the chair at the dining table made of oak wood, bowing his head and breathing deeply.
+The whole dining room filled with the smell of sweat and dust, “They are all nothing but traitors, scum and German servants!”

-During summer the paroles appeared on the Belgrade walls, such as: “Down with the occupiers!” ”Death to fascism, freedom for the people!”
-“Long live the people’s fight!”
-“Serbia cannot be pacified!”
-“Long live brotherhood with Russia!”
-There were rumours about the resistance movement.
-News were coming about occupiers’ and traitors’ press set on fire, about cut telephone cables, sabotaged railway tracks and later on about occupiers’ cars and trucks set on fire, about German military garage set on fire, too, as well as about attacks on police officers and German soldiers.
-The occupiers suffered first casualties.
+During summer, protests appeared on Belgrade walls: Down with the Occupiers!, Death to Fascism, Freedom for the People!, Long live the People’s Fight!, Serbia cannot be Pacified!, Long live Brotherhood with Russia!
+There were rumours about a resistance movement.
+News started coming out about ambushes; German press burned, telephone cables cut, railway tracks sabotaged, a German military garage set on fire and attacks on police officers and German soldiers.
+The occupiers suffered their first casualties.

-SS-General Harald Turner, chief of Serbian Military Administration, issued an order to regional and district military commands all over Serbia to take primarily Jews as hostages for mass reprisal shootings.
+The newspapers kept writing that “These were all crimes committed by communists and Jews”.
+Soon the mass reprisal shootings by firing squads followed.
+SS-General Harald Turner, chief of Serbian Military Administration, issued an order to regional and district military commands all over Serbia under German occupation to take primarily Jews as hostages for mass reprisal shootings.